 a) Method 1.
-Connect the current transformer in the test circuit as shown in figure 20.
-Apply enough current to the high-turn winding (usually X1-X2) to saturate the core of the transformer as determined by the ammeter and voltmeter readings, then slowly reduce the current to zero.
-Rated current of the transformer must not be exceeded.
+Connect the current transformer in the test circuit as shown in Figure 20.
+Apply enough current to the high-turn winding (usually X1-X2) to saturate the core of the transformer as determined by the ammeter and voltmeter readings; then slowly reduce the current to zero.
+The rated current of the transformer must not be exceeded.

-b) Method 2.
-Connect the current transformer in the test circuit as shown in figure 21.
-Pass rated current through the low-turn winding, (usually H1-H2).
-Increase the resistance R in the high-turn winding, (usually X1-X2), circuit until the transformer core is saturated; then slowly reduce the resistance to zero and disconnect the current source.
+Figure 20 - Method 1: Circuit for demagnetizing current transformers b) Method 2.
+Connect the current transformer in the test circuit as shown in Figure 21.
+Pass rated current through the low-turn winding (usually H1-H2).
+Increase the resistance R in the high-turn winding (usually X1-X2) circuit until the transformer core is saturated and then slowly reduce the resistance to zero and disconnect the current source.
 Saturation of the core is indicated by a reduction of current in the high-turn winding circuit.

-Figure 21 - Method 2: Circuit for demagnetizing current transformers
+Figure 21-Method 2: Circuit for demagnetizing current transformers

-WARNING A continuously variable resistance must be used to avoid opening the high-turn winding circuit when resistance values are changed, since, as the resistance is increased, the voltage across the resistance will approach the dangerous open circuit value.
+A continuously variable resistance must be used to avoid opening the high-turn winding circuit when resistance values are changed, since, as the resistance is increased, the voltage across the resistance will approach the dangerous open-circuit value.

 - c) Method 3.
-The method presented here applies only to multi-ratio CTs, since a controlled direct current must be passed through a separate secondary section from that connected to a fluxmeter, as shown in figure 22.
+The method presented here applies only to multiratio CTs, since a controlled direct current must be passed through a separate secondary section from that connected to a fluxmeter, as shown in Figure 22.
 The method requires the core to be saturated with dc in both positive and negative directions, and then to be left in a magnetic state midway between the two extremes.
-The procedure follows: - 1) With the primary winding of the CT open-circuited, connect the secondary section to a dc source and a fluxmeter or operational integrator, as shown in figure 22. - 2) Make certain there are no common conductors in the dc and fluxmeter circuits. - 3) Set the fluxmeter pointer at about the center of the scale and smoothly increase the direct current until the drop in the fluxmeter pointer speed indicates that the region of saturation has been reached. - 4) Observe the level of dc at this point and the corresponding fluxmeter indication, F1. - 5) Reverse the dc, maintaining the same level, and obtain another fluxmeter indication, F2. - 6) Now apply a trial value of dc in the opposite direction to demagnetize the core. - 7) Open the dc circuit and observe the fluxmeter indication. - 8) Repeat this operation until by successive trials the fluxmeter finally indicates the arithmetic mean of F1 and F2.
+The procedure follows: - 1) With the primary winding of the CT open-circuited, connect the secondary section to a dc source and a fluxmeter or operational integrator, as shown in Figure 22. - 2) Make certain there are no common conductors in the dc and fluxmeter circuits. - 3) Set the fluxmeter pointer at about the center of the scale and smoothly increase the direct current until the drop in the fluxmeter pointer speed indicates that the region of saturation has been reached. - 4) Observe the level of dc at this point and the corresponding fluxmeter indication, F1.